python/cpython/Doc/library/asyncio-eventloop.rst

 .. method:: BaseEventLoop.close()

    Close the event loop.
 The loop must not be running.
+Pending callbacks will be lost.

    This clears the queues and shuts down the executor, but does not wait for the executor to finish.